Glycogen storage disease type I: Thrombocytopenia and blood clotting problems

 Impaired platelet aggregation is an uncommon consequence of chronic hypoglycemia, seen in GSD I patients.
 Research has demonstrated decreased platelet function, characterized by decreased prothrombin consumption, abnormal aggregation reactions, prolonged bleeding time, and low platelet adhesiveness.
 Severity of platelet dysfunction typically correlates with clinical condition, with the most severe cases correlating with lactic acidosis and severely lipidemia.
 It may cause clinically significant bleeding, especially epistaxis.
 Additionally, GSD I patients may present with thrombocytopenia as a consequence of splenomegaly.
-In the setting of splenomegaly, various hematologic factors may be sequestered in the tissues of the spleen as blood is filtered through the organ.
+In the setting of splenomegaly, various hematologic factors may be sequestered in the splenic tissues as blood is filtered through the organ.
 This can diminish levels of platelets available in the bloodstream, leading to thrombocytopenia.

 Developmental effects

 Developmental delay is a potential secondary effect of chronic or recurrent hypoglycemia, but is at least theoretically preventable.
-Normal neuronal and muscle cells do not express glucose-6-phosphatase and are thus not impacted by GSD I directly.
-However, without proper treatment of hypoglycemia, growth failure commonly results from chronically low insulin levels, persistent acidosis, chronic elevation of catabolic hormones, and calorie insufficiency (or malabsorption).
+Normal neuronal and muscle cells do not express glucose-6-phosphatase and are thus not directly impacted by GSD I. However, without proper treatment of hypoglycemia, growth failure commonly results from chronically low insulin levels, persistent acidosis, chronic elevation of catabolic hormones, and calorie insufficiency (or malabsorption).
 The most dramatic developmental delays are often the cause of severe (not just persistent) episodes of hypoglycemia.